 Now it felt like it would have been better than this fate she was suffering.

 She was forced to see her love of her life die not even a few hours after they became engaged, they had known that the odds of surviving the war were very little but they had hoped they could had either survived it together, or died alongside each other.

 Years later she was forced to witness as her friends grew old and they had children, and as they children had children of their own, and they too had children.
 How her adorable godson matured little by little until he became a proud and loving man who married and had a family of his own.

 She was merely left watching from the sidelines as everyone she loved little by little disappeared right in front of her eyes, almost as if they simply became dust that was slowly being swept away by the unforgiving wind that was life.

 She was frozen in a world that was meant to grow old and move on.
 She was unchangeable in a world that was meant for change, and when she was finally able to move on, she found herself in yet another world that caged her very existence.

 Sometimes she wished she would have simply let him do as he had pleased, at least then she was sure she would be long dead by now.

 Sometimes she wished she had boarded that train at the stationed and allowed bygones be bygones, but that would never be.
 At least not anymore.

 For she was forever Henrietta Lilac Potter, the Girl-Who-Lived.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Mia HeartnetWrite a Review